Trails at Sweetwater Creek State Park

 RED (HISTORY) TRAIL

-The Red Trail, after half a mile, takes you to the impressive New Manchester mill ruins alongside the white-water rapids of Sweetwater Creek and is the recommended hike for first-time visitors.
+The Red Trail, after half a mile, takes you to the impressive five-story New Manchester mill ruins alongside the white-water rapids of Sweetwater Creek and is the recommended hike for first-time visitors.
 New Manchester was a mid-nineteenth century mill town which met its demise during the Civil War.
 A history guide for the Red Trail is available in the Interpretive Center.
 The second half mile of the Red Trail, downstream of the mill, continues to follow the rapids to the Sweetwater Falls area and is considerably more strenuous because of the very rocky terrain.

 The Red Trail is the most frequently used trail in the park because it’s the shortest trail to the mill ruins and best showcases the beauty of the creek valley.